About the Burmese-English-Burmese Online Dictionary

 By using this dictionary and it's accompanying pages, you agree that we take no responsibility for incorrect results or deficient operation and that you use this service at your own risk, to the extent permitted by applicable law.
 We provide this service for free and "as is" without any warranty, expressed or implied.
 You also acknowledge that you may not offer this software or its database as part of any other site or service or in printed form to third parties without our written consent.

-Information about Burma and the organization we established
+contact Information about Burma and the NGO Burma Center Prague

-This dictionary - software and vocabulary - is provided as part of the work of Burma Center Prague and remains the property of the authors.
+This dictionary - software and vocabulary - is provided for free AS IS and remains the property of its author.
 Links to explanations and pronunciation ("balloon" icons): From theĀ Merriam-Webster Online Dictionary at www.Merriam-Webster.com.

-The term "Burmese" is preferred to the alternative one "Myanmar" since it makes a better distinction between the names for language and country.
-Also, the authors feel that official names of countries, language etc. must be legitimized by the people, not by those who are in power for the single reason that they bear the arms.
+The name "Burmese" is preferred to the alternative name "Myanmar" since it makes a better distinction between the names for language and country.
+Also, the authors feel that official names of countries, language etc. must be legitimized by the people, not by those who are in power for the single reason that they control the army.